New research details how to use the radiation and gravity of the stars to decelerate a high-velocity interstellar projectile.

 The solution is for the probe’s sail to be redeployed upon arrival so that the spacecraft would be optimally decelerated by the incoming radiation from the stars in the Alpha Centauri system.
 René Heller, an astrophysicist working on preparations for the upcoming Exoplanet mission PLATO, found a congenial spirit in IT specialist Michael Hippke, who set up the computer simulations.

-The tiny spacecraft would first need to approach the star Alpha Centauri A as close as around four million kilometres, corresponding to five stellar radii, at a maximum speed of 13,800 kilometres per second (4.6 per cent of the speed of light).
+The tiny spacecraft would first need to approach the star Alpha Centauri A as close as around four million kilometers, corresponding to five stellar radii, at a maximum speed of 13,800 kilometers per second (4.6 percent of the speed of light).
 At even higher speeds, the probe would simply overshoot the star.